Nordart, Büdelsdorf, 03.06. – 08.10.2023

 I work with set pieces of nature- and human depictions, trying to find an overarching connection between those elements to form complex and multiple interpretable figures and sceneries which contain processes such as life and decay and the contradictory harmony of beauty and dismay.'

 Philippa Brück was born in Germany in 1993.
 She studied Scenic Painting at the University of Fine Arts Dresden and Illustration at the University of Applied Sciences Hamburg.
-She currently lives and works as an artist and illustrator in Hamburg and Leipzig.
+She currently lives and works in Leipzig.